Free Color Name Finder — Name Any Color Instantly

 Why does my color not have an exact match?

-Does the EyeDropper work on all browsers?
+Does the EyeDropper work in all browsers?